pkhisti/githubrepo-app/README.md

 npm run e2e-tests

-Please note - the automation can fail because eventually github will start returning 403
+Please note - the automation can fail if hourly limit of 60 api calls is reached for unauthenticated users.